agent-based-information-flow-simulation/agents-assembly-translator/DOCS.md

 `MutFloat` - A floating-point variable with the possibility of being modified.

 `Integer` - An integer.
-If a `Float` is passed as an argument of this type, it will be rounded down.
+If a `Float` is passed as an argument of this type, it will be rounded.

 `Enum` - An enumerable that stores a state in the form of `EnumVal`.